 - Running an Azure SQL instance

-We will omit the first two items for simplicity and because the cost of storage and Data Factory pipeline execution will be insignificant when compared to the cost of running Databricks and Azure SQL.
-You are welcome to estimate the costs of the first two components yourself using Azure pricing documentation
+We’ll omit the first two items for simplicity, and because the cost of storage and Data Factory pipeline execution will be insignificant when compared to the cost of running Databricks and Azure SQL.
+You’re welcome to estimate the costs of the first two components yourself using Azure pricing documentation.

 NOTE: All prices shown below are as per Azure documentation as of February 2019 and are in USD.

-Databricks Spark cluster pricing is driven by how many nodes and what types of nodes you using.
+Databricks Spark cluster pricing is driven by how many nodes you need, and what types of nodes you’re using.
 According to the Azure Databricks pricing site, the cost of a single DS3v2 type of a VM is $0.692 / hour.
-Our simple examples used 9 VMs for a cluster (8 worker VMs and one driver VM).
+Our simple examples used nine VMs for a cluster (eight worker VMs and one driver VM).
 So the total cost per hour is $6.228.

 The cost difference becomes more obvious when you start utilizing the cloud’s ability to provision resources on demand and only pay for them when you use them.

-To demonstrate, let’s outline the following use case: Imagine that our query needs to be executed only once every hour and the results are to be saved back to cloud storage for further consumption by some other process.
-In the meantime, let’s assume all other analytical needs can be satisfied with a Spark cluster that’s half the size of our large cluster and uses 5 DS3v2 VMs.
-In the cloud data lake environment, it’s easy to calculate what the total cost would be.
-If we assume a typical 8 hour business day, then we need one small 5-node cluster to be running 8 hours a day for on-average 20 days a month.
+To demonstrate, let’s outline the following use case — imagine we need to execute our query only once every hour, and we’ll save the results back to cloud storage for further consumption by some other process.
+In the meantime, let’s assume we can satisfy all our other analytical needs with a Spark cluster that’s half the size of our large cluster and uses 5 DS3v2 VMs.
+In the cloud data lake environment, it’s easy to calculate the total cost.
+If we assume a typical eight-hour business day, we need one small five-node cluster to run eight hours a day for an average of 20 days a month.
 The total monthly cost for the small cluster would then be $0.692 * 5 * 8 *20 = $553.6.

-In addition, we need a separate large cluster with 9 nodes, but we only need it for ~5 minutes every hour to run our large query.
+In addition, we need a separate large cluster with nine nodes, but we only need it for less than five minutes every hour to run our large query.
 This will result in a total monthly cost of ($0.692 / 60) * 5 * 9 * 20 = $83.04.
-So you can execute your long running query for only about $80 extra per month!
-This cost flexibility is only possible with the data lake design because there is a clear separation between the storage and compute resources.
+So you can execute your long-running query for only about $80 extra per month!
+This cost flexibility is only possible with the data lake design because there’s a clear separation between the storage and compute resources.
 The data itself is stored on Azure Blob Storage and can be accessed by multiple clusters at the same time, completely independent of each other.

 Theoretically, it’s possible because Azure allows you to also scale the instance up and down on demand.
-The practical challenge is that Azure SQL doesn’t offer separation of storage and compute and thus you can’t have multiple instances of different sizes working with the same data simultaneously.
-So if you want to scale up your instance every hour to run a heavy query, then you need to take the whole Azure SQL instance offline for the duration of the scaling process.
+The practical challenge is that Azure SQL doesn’t offer separation of storage and compute.
+This means you can’t have multiple instances of different sizes working with the same data simultaneously.
+So if you want to scale up your instance every hour to run a heavy query, you need to take the whole Azure SQL instance offline for the duration of the scaling process.
 This can take 30 minutes or more and means no one can access the data during this time.
 For obvious reasons, this approach is usually unacceptable.

-The alternative is to either keep a large instance running 8 hours a day and scale it down at night and during the weekends or to settle on a smaller instance size and sacrifice the performance of our long-running query.
-Let’s say performance is really important and we’ve decided to run a Premium tier Azure SQL instance for 8 hours a day.
-The result cost would then be: $9.4088 * 8 *20 = $1505.40.
+The alternative is to either keep a large instance running eight hours a day and scale it down at night and on weekends, or to settle on a smaller instance size and sacrifice the performance of our long-running query.
+Let’s say performance is really important and we’ve decided to run a Premium tier Azure SQL instance for eight hours a day.
+The resulting cost would be: $9.4088 * 8 *20 = $1505.40.
 You can see that this is significantly more expensive than running two on-demand Spark clusters which would cost $636.64.

-While cost certainly isn’t the only reason for considering a cloud data lake, it should be on your list.
+While cost certainly isn’t the only reason to consider a cloud data lake, it should be on your list.